website

 Navigating the transition from recognizing your pain to finding relief brings up a lot of common questions.
 Here are a few things most beginners wonder about:

-How long should I wear support during the day?
+How long should I wear hip support each day?

-For light compression, you can generally wear it during activities that cause discomfort and take it off while resting.
-Stabilizing braces usually come with specific wear-time instructions from a healthcare professional, as relying on them too heavily without doing physical therapy can weaken your muscles over time.
+For light compression, you can generally wear it during activities that cause discomfort and remove it during periods of rest.
+For stabilizing supports, it's essential to follow specific instructions from a healthcare professional, as prolonged reliance without complementary physical strengthening can sometimes lead to weakened muscles over time.

 Fivali hip brace - News